 Colorectal cancer is the third most common cancer among men and women in the U.S., but in its earliest stage, it’s not only easily diagnosed, but highly treatable.
 A screening colonoscopy can prevent cancer by removing pre-cancerous polyps or detecting the cancer at an early, treatable stage.

 Researchers examined data from more than 200,000 veterans between the ages of 50 and 75 who had performed fecal immunochemical tests (FIT) or fecal occult blood tests (FOBT) at home between 1999 and 2010 and had no history of colorectal cancer or inflammatory bowel disease.

-“For patients, it might seem easier to do an at-home stool test than to have a colonoscopy, but the reality is easier doesn’t make it better,” Dr. Liebovich said.
+“For patients, it might seem easier to do an at-home stool test than to have a colonoscopy, but the reality is easier doesn’t make it better,” Dr. Liebovich says.
 “If patients decline a colonoscopy, it’s better that they have a stool test than nothing all, but they need to be educated on the limitations of these tests.”

 Screening colonoscopies are recommended for men and women between the ages of 50 and 75, with those who have certain risk factors such as a family history of colorectal cancer being eligible as young as 45.

 “The key is to get screened because, at the end of the day, colon cancer is preventable,” he says.

 Want to learn more about your risk for colorectal cancer?
 Take a free online quiz here.